-Want to play the first Red Dead Redemption before the release of Red Dead Redemption 2?
+Want to play the first Red Dead Redemption game before you play Red Dead Redemption 2?
 Here are the options you currently have.

-With only a few months to go until Red Dead Redemption 2 rides on to PlayStation 4 and Xbox One, you might be enticed by the prospect of playing – or replaying – Rockstar’s first Wild West opus.
+With Red Dead Redemption 2 now on PC as well as PlayStation 4 and Xbox One, you might be enticed by the prospect of playing – or replaying – Rockstar’s first Wild West opus.

 The original Red Dead Redemption holds up remarkably well in both design and execution.
 Its depiction of the Western United States and Mexico remains one of the most fully formed and coherent game worlds, perhaps only surpassed by Grand Theft Auto V‘s Los Santos, and The Legend of Zelda: Breath of Wild’s Hyrule.